zenflip/tradecraft/docs/does-a-stop-loss-help.md

 ### 5. Real-world mental model

-- On Kraken, if you borrow 3× on a swing, treat it as borrowing efficiency, not risk.
+- When using 3× leverage on a swing, treat it as capital efficiency, not additional risk.
 - Keep your stop based on structure (e.g., under last swing low).
 - Back-calc position size so your total account risk ≤ 2%.
 - Don't use full 3× exposure — maybe 1.5×–2× effective.